Echa Pa'lla (Manos Pa'rriba)

 "Echa Pa'lla (Manos Pa'rriba)" [Shortening of Echa Para Allá (Manos Para Arriba)] (English version known as "Go Away (Hands Up)") is a Latin Grammy award-winning song by American recording artist Pitbull for his seventh studio album Global Warming.
-The song features guest vocals from Papayo.
-It was released on July 16, 2012.
+The song features guest vocals from Papayo and was released on July 16, 2012.
 It was produced by Gregor Salto, Todorov and Urales "DJ Buddha" Vargas.
-The song has achieved moderate chart success and has found its way in Billboard Top Latin Songs.
-It also peaked number 5 on the Billboard Tropical Songs Chart.
+"Echa Pa'lla" achieved moderate chart success and found its way in Billboard Top Latin Songs.
+The song peaked number 5 on the Billboard Tropical Songs Chart.
 It was also the official Miss Teen USA 2012 theme song.
 "Echa Pa'lla" won the Latin Grammy Award for Best Urban Performance.
 At the 2014 Lo Nuestro Awards, it won the award for Urban Song of the Year at the 26th Lo Nuestro Awards.